IBM/lagraph/docs/lagraph-dev-guide.md

 LAGraph is built using [sbt](http://www.scala-sbt.org/).
 LAGraph requires sbt 0.13 (or higher).
-To build LAGraph, run:
+To build LAGraph, from the project directory run:

-    sbt package
+    sbt/sbt package

 * * *

 ## Testing LAGraph

 LAGraph features a comprehensive set of integration tests.
-To perform these tests, run:
+To perform these tests, from the project directory run:

-    sbt test
+    sbt/sbt test

 * * *